2025-04-25 00:00:00 +0800 CST By Kristina Cappetta

 Latin America

-Many countries in Latin America have a tradition of taking siestas, known as "la siesta."
-In Mexico, for example, it is common for businesses and shops to close during the hottest part of the day for a two-hour break.
-This is also seen as a way to spend time with family or friends.
+Many countries in Latin America have a tradition of taking siestas, known as “la siesta.”
+In Mexico, for example, it is common for businesses and shops to close during the hottest part of the day for a two-hour break, providing time to spend with family or friends.

 Asia